 - Flailing toy parts - A healthy parrot needs to chew and shred.
 Wood chips , shredded parts and beads will end up all over the floor and bottom of the cage.
 We like to recycle large chunks in a Foraging Bucket.

 - Fecal Whiz: The larger the body the more frequent the poop.
 Your bird will poop about every 20 minutes all waking hours.
 The acidic poop should be cleaned up with an enzyme cleaner.

 Manage the Mess Instead of Letting the Mess Manage You!

-- Daily showers are essential with larger birds, especially dusty birds like Cockatoo’s and African Grey Parrots.
+- Daily showers are essential to minimize dander and dust - especially for dusty birds like Cockatoo’s and African Grey Parrots.
 Get a shower perch.
-It’s much easier to wash the dander and dust down the drain rather than wipe it off the walls!
+It’s much easier to wash the dander and dust down the drain rather than wipe it off the walls and constantly dust mop your hardwood floors!
 Plus, daily bathing conditions your bird’s skin.

 - Super thick, large Bird Cage Liners save a lot of time because you can simply roll them up and toss all of that dust, dander, poop and shredded bird toys in the trash.
 Thick waxed bird cage liners like 30 lb.
 Waxed Paper Sheets – 24″ x 36“ resist bacterial growth since they don’t absorb moisture from droppings or splashed water.
 If you lay a stack of 5- 7 tray liners inside the bird cage tray, you can quickly remove the top soiled one each day greatly reducing the mess on cage cleaning day.

-- Pacing Poop Clean Up with Poop Swoop Cage Wipes lets you wipe up messes each day to lighten the load on weekly cage cleaning chores.
-Easy pull out wipes freshen up your bird cage area on a daily or weekly basis.
+- Poop Clean Up with Poop Swoop Cage Wipes lets you wipe up messes each day to lighten the load on weekly cage cleaning chores.

 ||Popular Brands||Approximate Cost|